News & Articles

 The next step involves marketing and promotional activity to attract subscribers.
 Options to consider include free trials, introductory discounts, and referral programmes.

-Offer consistent value to retain subscribers
+Offer consistent value to increase customer retention

 It is important to remember that your subscribers will expect a consistent level of value from their weekly or monthly payment.
 This can be achieved by requesting regular feedback, offering subscriber-only discounts, or introducing products, services, or content exclusively for them.
+You’ll need to keep your offer fresh, too, if you want to have a successful subscription business.

 Find out more